alan-turing-institute/data-safe-haven/docs/design/architecture/shm_details.md

 If the proxy server was compromised from an SRE, an attacker could access all packages available on the upstream package repositories.
 In the Turing's configuration, this would not provide any additional access for {ref}`policy_tier_2` environments, but would allow an attacker from a {ref}`policy_tier_3` environment to install packages not on the limited pre-approved package list.
-However, the upstream package repository download endpoints to not allow any data to be uploaded to them, so an attacker would have to separately compromise the upstream package repositories to be able to egress any data through a compromised package proxy.
+However, the upstream package repository download endpoints do not allow any data to be uploaded to them, so an attacker would have to separately compromise the upstream package repositories to be able to egress any data through a compromised package proxy.

 ### Package mirror security